wheerdam/linuxjoy/README.md

 }
 ```

-You can also just run the polling thread in the background and use `j.getButtonState(int index)` and `j.getAxisState(int index)` to get the states of the controller.
+You can also just run the polling thread in the background and use `j.getButtonState(int index)` and `j.getAxisState(int index)` to get the states of the controller at your leisure (e.g. in your game loop).
 Check out the [linuxjoy-api document](linuxjoy-api.md) for more detailed information about LinuxJoystick API.

 To close the device, call the following function: